BryceRussell/astro-bryceguy/packages/dropdown/README.md

 # SUBJECT TO CHANGE

-This was a project that I created for fun to explore how astro-xelement works if you need a dropdown component for production purposes you are probably better off using a more popular and stable library for a dropdown, astro-xelement doesnt work with SSR so I am either going to re-write this component as an astro compatible web component or just delete it because there are plenty of other libraries out there with stable dropdown components that will work SSR
+This was a project that I created for fun to explore how astro-xelement works.
+If you need a dropdown component you are probably better off using a more popular and stable library, I am either going to re-write this component as an astro compatible web component or delete it and create some Astro component wrappers for popular dropdown web componenets

 ## Changes